nagasudhirpulla/taming_python/blog/skills/keycloak_production.md

 ### Setup the certificate
 *  Keycloak requires the certificate for running in production mode
 * Certificate is used by Keycloak for public and private keys
+* Certificate can be taken from a certificate authority or a self-signed certificate can be generated.
-* Use openssl to generate the certificate file and key file using the below command. openssl can be accessed from a git bash.
+* A self-signed certificate can be generated Use openssl to generate the certificate file and key file using the below command. openssl can be accessed from a git bash.
 Run the below command in the conf folder of Keycloak so that the files are generated there.
 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout kc.key.pem -out kc.crt.pem
 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE1NzA5MTE1LDMyNTk3MDAxNCwtMTg5MT
-kyNDc1MCw3MDkxNzIyOF19
+eyJoaXN0b3J5IjpbNDkzMjc4MjIsMzI1OTcwMDE0LC0xODkxOT
+I0NzUwLDcwOTE3MjI4XX0=
 -->